 Work for Live Art Denmark

 UK-based artists Rebecca French and Andrew Mottershead presented Afterlife at Hitparaden 2.
-Afterlife was one of a series of works reflecting on the death of the body and its relationship to place and time.
-Lying on a towel on a wooden deck, each audience member equipped with a mp3 player, the work consisted of an audio narrative that invites listeners on a poetic journey beyond their own death, and through the natural processes of decomposition in a woodland setting, compressing decades into minutes.
+The immersive performance was part of a series of works reflecting on the death of the body and its relationship to place and time.
+Lying on a towel on a wooden deck, each audience member equipped with a mp3 player, the work consisted of an audio narrative that invited listeners on a poetic journey beyond their own death, and through the natural processes of decomposition in a woodland setting, compressing decades into minutes.
 The development of the work was supported by Cifas, Brussels.

 About the Artists